Dara Horn

-Dara Horn (born 1977) is a Jewish American novelist, essayist, and professor of literature.
+Dara Horn (born 1977) is an American novelist, essayist, and professor of literature.
 She has written five novels and in 2021, released a nonfiction essay collection titled People Love Dead Jews, which was a finalist for the 2021 Kirkus Prize in nonfiction.
-She won the Edward Lewis Wallant Award in 2002, the National Jewish Book Award in 2003 and 2006, and the Harold U. Ribalow Prize in 2007.
+She won the Edward Lewis Wallant Award in 2002, the National Jewish Book Award in 2003, 2006, and 2021, and the Harold U. Ribalow Prize in 2007.

 Early life and education

 Horn was born in 1977 and grew up in Short Hills, New Jersey with three siblings.
 She attended Millburn High School and was co-captain of the Quiz Bowl team.
-Her mother, Susan, was an English teacher with a Ph.D in Jewish studies.
+Her mother, Susan, was an English teacher with a Ph.D. in Jewish studies.
 Horn's father, Matthew, is a dentist.
 The family travelled internationally during her childhood, and her parents encouraged Horn and her siblings to write journals about their trips.
 When Horn was 14, she won a trip to Poland and Israel in a quiz competition about Israeli history, and then wrote an essay about her trip for Hadassah Magazine that was nominated for a National Magazine Award in 1993.

 She received her BA in comparative literature, summa cum laude, in 1999 and her Ph.D. in comparative literature in Hebrew and Yiddish in 2006, both from Harvard University.
 She finished her master's degree in Hebrew literature at Cambridge University.